astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 your calendar event.
 Then, look back on how much time something took you to inform how much time you're going to spend on your next task.

 This is what I mean by **learning yourself**.
-If you can increase your self- awareness of your productivity, you can figure out what's going well and what you need to change (which will hopefully help you out!).
+If you can increase your self-awareness of your productivity, you can figure out what's going well and what you need to change.
+This will help you a lot!

 ## Systems

 Systems are those structures and tools which you **trust** to organize **stuff**.
 Trust is crucial
 here: if you don't trust that, for instance, your notes app is going to save, how do you expect to ever be productive?
-Or, if you don't trust that your calendar is an accurate reflection of your time, you're going to constantly be fiddling with it and questioning it.
-**Stuff** is, well, stuff [^ref2].
+Or, if you don't trust that your calendar is an accurate reflection of your time, why use it at all? **Stuff** is, well, stuff.
 Maybe it's an assignment you need to do.
 Maybe it's an appointment.
 Maybe it's a meetup with a friend.
-Maybe you need to take out the trash.
 Whatever it is, you'll need a place to put and remember it so that you do it.

 Before I continue, here are some decent apps and methods which you can use:
 - Your phone or computer's [notes app](https://apps.apple.com/us/app/notes/id1110145109) (this is what I use: it's simple and free!)
 - Your phone or computer's [reminders app](https://apps.apple.com/us/app/reminders/id1108187841)
-- Your phone or computer's [calendar app](https://apps.apple.com/us/app/calendar/id1108185179), or [Google calendars](https://calendar.google.com/calendar/u/0/r) [^ref3]
+- Your phone or computer's [calendar app](https://apps.apple.com/us/app/calendar/id1108185179), or [Google calendars](https://calendar.google.com/calendar/u/0/r) [^ref2]
 - The increasingly popular [Obsidian](https://obsidian.md)
 - Good old pen and paper (surprisingly effective and **not** outdated as we may think!)